froeb/ghpm/README.md

 Work in progress, beta status.

-The script should now be able to handle the first program/repository that is defined in the repos.json Tested with the repo for the Thorium browser (see definition in repos.json) only so far Only works if repos.json is filled correctly, according to the documentation in repos.md No code for handling more than one program/repository so far, no code for defining, changing or removing repos
+- The script should now be able to handle the first program/repository that is defined in the repos.json
+- Tested with the repo for the Thorium browser (see definition in repos.json) only so far
+- Only works if repos.json is filled correctly, according to the documentation in repos.md
+- No code for handling more than one program/repository so far, no code for defining, changing or removing repos
+- Does only handle debian packages (deb files) so far

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.